sheyining/sheyining.github.io/_pages/about.md

 I believe that research over reliable and intelligent software systems is essential for the next evolution of modern life.
 My current research focuses on developing model-based intelligent assistance systems in Transportation and Healthcare.
 Recently, I'm going to apply for 2022 Ph.D. position.
 I'm really looking forward to working further research about Cyber-Physical Systems, Formal Methods, Software Engineering and Machine Learning!

-Before joining HCPS Lab, I was a member of Visual & Data Intelligence Center, and completed several projects about computer vision and deep learning.
+Before joining HCPS Lab, I was a member of <a href="https://vic.shanghaitech.edu.cn/">Visual & Data Intelligence Center</a>, and completed several projects about computer vision and deep learning.

 Please feel free to contact me through [email](mailto:sheyining@live.com) if you have any questions.